 You may be surprised to know that 90% of drownings occur in inland waters.
 Most of them were within just a few feet of safety.
 We are still amazed at the number of times we see in the news that people have got themselves into danger and they have chosen not to wear a life jacket.
-It doesn't matter whether you buy, borrow or rent, please wear a life jacket and keep safe.
+It doesn't matter whether you buy, borrow or rent, please wear a one and keep safe.

 TYPE I PFD

 Off Shore Life Jacket

 These are best suited to open waters, rough seas or remote locations where rescue may not be immediate.
 Recommended when boating or fishing alone and you may be far from the shore.

 • The provide the most reliable flotation and highest amount of buoyancy